return to Natural Dog Health Remedies

 Other tests include complete blood count, urinalysis and chest x-rays (to determine if the cancer has spread to the lungs).

-Treatment for Skin Cancer in Dogs
+Conventional Treatment of Skin Cancer in Dogs

-Treatment of cancer skin cancer depends upon the location of the tumor, the extent and the stage to which the cancer has developed.
-Typical conventional treatment options include surgical removal of the tumor, chemotherapy, and/or radiation.
+Skin Cancer in Dogs Treatment options depends upon the location of the tumor, the extent and the stage to which the cancer has developed.

 References